Dynamical system analysis of cosmological evolution in the Aether scalar tensor theory: Introduction

 Part of this success of the AeST model may be attributed to one of its degrees of freedom providing an additional dust-like contribution to the cosmological background stress energy tensor, akin to the dark matter paradigm.
 However, an interesting feature of this model is that the dust-like contribution generally occurs for a limited period of cosmic time.
 Analogous to the functional freedom present in the function $\mu(x)$ in Eq. (\ref{modified_poisson}), AeST contains a function ${\cal F}$ whose exact form is not determined by basic principles.
 Different forms of this function can lead to different phenomenology.
 In \cite{SkordisZlosnik2020}, several functions were considered that lead to an additional effective contribution to the cosmological matter density which scaled as dust at late cosmic times but at earlier times could scale alternatively, for example as an additional radiation component.

 In this paper we will look at a wider class of functions ${\cal F}$, in particular introducing functions which mostly closely approximate dust at earlier cosmic time and deviate from dust-like behaviour at \emph{late} cosmic times (with signifant deviations potentially arising only in the far cosmic future).
 The equation of state of the effective fluid associated with ${\cal F}$ for two such functions is shown in Figure \ref{fig:wofa}.
 For a set of relevant functions, we will conduct a dynamical system analysis of the equations describing background cosmic evolution, characterize how the expansion history compares to $\Lambda\mathrm{CDM}$, examine the implications for the evolution of cosmic perturbations and the effect on phenomenology in the (modified)-Newtonian regime, which is sensitive to the form ${\cal F}$ takes cosmologically.
 The methods we employ have been previously applied to several extensions of GR \cite{Odintsov:2017tbc,Carloni:2015jla,Alho:2016gzi,Carloni:2007eu,Carloni:2017ucm,Carloni:2009jc,Carloni:2015lsa,Carloni:2015bua,Tamanini:2013ltp,Rosa:2019ejh,Carloni:2018yoz,Carloni:2007br,Carloni:2013hna,Bonanno:2011yx,Goncalves:2023klv}, thus emphasizing their versatility and richness.
-We also refer to \cite{Wiggins2003,Perko2001} for extensive textbooks on the topic.
+We also refer to \cite{Wiggins2003,Perko2001} for extensive textbooks on the topic, and also to \cite{Bahamonde:2017ize} for a review in dynamical systems applied to cosmology.

 The outline of the paper is as follows: In Section \ref{sec:theory} we briefly survey the AeST model and its equations of motion in Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) symmetry, with an emphasis on how AeST's fields can give rise to an effective dust-like component.
 In Section \ref{sec:dynsys} we present the framework of dynamical systems analysis and in Section \ref{sec:fixed_points} we determine the nature of fixed points in the dynamical system phase space for a number of models of interest.
 In Section \ref{sec:cosmo_models} we determine whether these models can produce a cosmological expansion history similar to that in the standard cosmological model.
 In Section \ref{sec:generalizations} we generalize the models analyzed in the prior sections and determine what constraints exist upon models so that they produce a viable alternative to dark matter at the level of cosmological perturbations whilst satisfying astrophysical constraints on the theory.
 In Section \ref{sec:concl} we present our conclusions.